What Are Some Reasons My Husband Doesn’t Like Me?

 I don’t know what to do.
 I know I don’t need this in my life or my kids life.
 I can’t help loving him and hoping for him to be back.
 I’m lost.
 One day he loves me and the next one he doesn’t like me at all.” -Jennifer

-Jennifer’s husband illustrates the confusion (for both partners) that usually underlies statements about not liking your spouse.
+Jennifer’s husband illustrates the confusion (often for both partners) that usually underlies statements about not liking your spouse.

 How To Get Your Husband To Like You Again